julien-lafont/protoless/docs/src/main/tut/field.md

 ## Custom field encoder & decoder

-You can create custom encoders by relying on existing ones, and add your own logic inside.
+You can create custom encoders/decoders by relying on existing ones, and add your own logic inside them.

 ```tut:silent
 case class Fahrenheit(value: Float)